GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ### Clone an environment

-A good practice is to use meaningful environment name.
+A good practice is to use meaningful environment names.
 We did a poor job naming our first environment (my_first_env).
 Let's duplicate and rename this environment to fix this.

 ```bash
 # Clone the environment